Stone Angel History

 Midwinter came to an end with Jill's departure to college, their farewell concert taking place back at the Yarmouth Folk Club on September 11th 1974.
 Some of their songs lived on, however, as a few months later Paul and Ken formed a new band, again including fellow musicians from the Yarmouth club.
 This new band had something of a rockier, more gothic, edge and a decidedly experimental approach to folk music: Stone Angel was born!

-For a variety of reasons a decision was made to produce a self-financed recording, and this took place in February 1975.
+a decision was made to produce a self-financed recording, and this took place in February 1975.
 The band was assisted in this project by Eddy Green, who from time to time had deputised for various personnel in the live performances.
 Only three hundred and fifty of the projected five hundred albums were ever produced, and unfortunately these suffered from rather poor sound quality.
 A busy schedule followed, with the album being hawked around the live gigs, until the end of the summer when both Paul and Mick departed for university and art college respectively.

 The resulting trio continued, but became entirely acoustic and more traditional in their choice of material, although still including 'The Skater' and 'Black-sailed Traders' in their set.
 The only recording from this period was a basic tape recording of a live concert in the village church at Filby, Norfolk, where Ken and Joan now lived.
 This too was to later be released on CD by Kissing Spell under the title 'The Holy Rood of Bromholm'.
-After spells working in Botswana and Southampton, Dave Lambert emigrated to Australia, where he continues to play as a member of Adelaide-based band 'The Legends'.
+After spells working in Botswana and Southampton, Dave Lambert emigrated to Australia, where he continued to play as a member of Adelaide-based band 'The Legends'.

 Ken and Joan carried on as a duo for a while, before becoming engaged in a slightly more serious project with early music.
 Then in 1985/86 they formed a new band with bassist Michael Wakelin and keyboard player Dave Felmingham, occasionally being joined on vocals by Carole Irwin.
 Reflecting their 'middle earth' tendencies, the name 'Arkenstone' was chosen, but after their second gig - a local version of Live Aid - so many former fans still referred to them as Stone Angel, that they decided to revert to the old title.
 Sadly, work commitments away from the area meant the band was short-lived.
-The next stage was to see a musical involvement with Broadland Theatre Group, which entailed the composition and performance of original material for various productions.
+The next stage was to see a musical involvement with Broadlands Theatre Group, which entailed the composition and performance of original material for various productions.
 Around the same time, an article had appeared in the magazine 'Record Collector' with details of various privately released albums from the seventies, including the original Stone Angel LP.
 This was subsequently re-released on CD by Kissing Spell in 1994, alongside the previously unissued ' live' recording and the earlier Midwinter album.
 All of this led to a renewed interest in the band, not only in the UK but also in Europe and the Far East.

 Recent News